 Privacy and data protection

 Any information you give to us while using our website will be held securely and in accordance with the data protection principles.
 We will treat personal details as private and confidential and safeguard them.
-We will not disclose them to anyone unconnected with the council unless you have consented to their release, or in certain circumstances where:
+We will not disclose them to anyone unconnected with the Convention Centre unless you have consented to their release, or in certain circumstances where: